Chamomile herbal tea

 • offers a rejuvenating effect on the skin.

-How to properly use chamomile infusion?
+How to make the best use of chamomile infusion?

-How to make your chamomile tea?
+How to make your chamomile herbal tea?

 Some purists macerate whole flowers in a teapot.
 It then takes a few more minutes to obtain a product for medicinal use.